 their books online a week in advance.

-For other LMS or text book sites such ANGEL, Moodle, OW, Web Assign tech support is provided by the sponsor.
+For other LMS or publisher web sites such Moodle, OWL, Pearson My Accounting Lab or others, tech support is provided by the sponsor.
 Please contact the "Help" located on the textbook site for tech issues as well as your instructor that can provide valuable support for their specific course.